theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-08-01-WebMurders-1.md

 ![Dex](/images/dexYoung.jpeg)

 *June 7 - 1994 - My First Murder* <br> <br>
 *Erik Horte*, pedophile.
-He abused 13 boys/girls between the ages of 7 and 13.
+He abused 13 boys/girls between the ages of 7 and 13 years.
 The "Justice" sentenced *Erik Horte* to 3 years of house arrest in a protected palace.
 13 broken lives.
 13 destinies marked.
 True justice will come soon Erik.
 Wait for me.
 I'm coming.

 I remember my first murder like it was yesterday.
 My face was pale.
 Sweat dripped from my forehead.
-A mixture of adrenaline and fear kept me alive.
+A mixture of adrenaline held my hand.
 I've been waiting for this moment for 17 years.
 For 17 years, *The Dark Passenger* had been hiding inside me. *The Dark Passenger* was ready to go out.
 The blood was boiling in my head.
 My heartbeat increased by the hour, minute by minute, second by second.
 That day, I chose to use a classic weapon.
 I love the SQLi blade and it allows you to fully savor the moment.
 The Blade SQLi has many variations of use but few know its true effectiveness. *The Dark Passenger* is ready to show you.

-*Erik Horte* was in a secure/protected palace.
-The palace consisted of 6 security rooms.
+*Erik Horte* was in a secure/protected Palace.
+The Palace consisted of 6 security Rooms.
 My mission was to kill *Erik Horte on the night of June 7, 1994*.
 I was and am a nocturnal hunting animal.
-And you, you were my 1 prey.
+And you were my first prey.

 I will tell you about my first murder, with a faithful reconstruction of all 6 Rooms, through *PHP/MYSQL Laboratories/Simulations* created by myself.
 The simulation will use a Database called *kill_Diary*, shown below: